kynesim/weld/docs/README.txt

 weld is the tool which makes that possible.

-weld uses a directory, .welded, inside your git repository to store meta-information about which repositories you use and where they come from.
+weld uses a directory, ``.weld``, inside your git repository to store meta-information about which repositories you use and where they come from.

-Because all the best shell scripts parse XML, the files inside .welded are written in XML.
+Because all the best shell scripts parse XML, the files inside ``.weld`` are written in XML.
 We did consider using Python, but felt that given the highly declarative nature of the information described, the number of opportunities for self-mutilation was just too high.